LauritsSkov/Determine_outgroup_size/README.md

 ```

-The script will make a plot showing the demography you provided and how many of the non private SNPs were removed (closer to 100% the better)
+The script will make a plot showing the demography you provided and how many of the non private SNPs were removed (closer to 100% the better).
+It also shows the emission parameter so you can compare with your own data.